Q: Insured, licensed and qualified.

 Q: How do you charge for your services?

-For a Main Valve replacement it is a flat $998.50 up to 4 feet deep, unless quoted differently by our staff.
-We give a 3 year warranty on stop and waste valve replacements.
+For the Main Valve replacement, it is a flat $998.50 up to 4 feet deep unless quoted differently by our staff.
+We give a 3-year warranty on stop and waste valve replacements.

 Q: Do you give free estimates?

 A: Yes for new installs.
 We do not give free estimates on repairs.
 It is easy to give a price on a complete install because most things are known.
 On repairs, it is sometimes impossible to know what is wrong until you have dug up or completely repaired what is wrong.

 Q: Can you help me over the phone?

 A: Often, if you can give us enough information.
 We know sprinkler systems very well but sometimes the picture you paint over the phone may not be the same as the picture we get.
 Your answer may also be found in our training videos.

 Q: How long does it take to get a repairman to me?

 A: In most cases, we can have someone there the same day or the next.
 Depending on business volumes and the time of year it may be longer.